aws-samples/sample-aws-modernization-with-coder/content/1_introduction/_index.md

 ### Key Learning Objectives

-By the end of this workshop, you will be able to:
+By the end of this workshop, you will be able to demonstrate new skills in the following areas:

 **Infrastructure & Platform Management:**
 - Deploy and configure a production-ready Coder platform on Amazon EKS